European Parliament: President and organisation

 The President is essentially the speaker of the Parliament and presides over the plenary when it is in session.
 The President's signature is required for all acts adopted by co-decision, including the EU budget.
 The President is also responsible for representing the Parliament externally, including in legal matters, and for the application of the rules of procedure.
 The President is elected for two-and-a-half-year terms, meaning two elections per parliamentary term.
 The current President of the European Parliament is Roberta Metsola, who was elected in January 2022.

-In most countries, the protocol of the head of state comes before all others; however, in the EU the Parliament is listed as the first institution, and hence the protocol of its president comes before any other European, or national, protocol.
+In most countries, the protocol of the head of state comes before all others; however, in the EU the Parliament is listed as the first institution, and hence the protocol ranking of its president comes before any other European, or national, protocol.
 The gifts given to numerous visiting dignitaries depend upon the President.
 President Josep Borrell MEP of Spain gave his counterparts a crystal cup created by an artist from Barcelona who had engraved upon it parts of the Charter of Fundamental Rights among other things.

 A number of notable figures have been President of the Parliament and its predecessors.
 The first President was Paul-Henri Spaak MEP, one of the founding fathers of the Union.
 Other founding fathers include Alcide de Gasperi MEP and Robert Schuman MEP.
-The two female Presidents were Simone Veil MEP in 1979 (first President of the elected Parliament) and Nicole Fontaine MEP in 1999, both Frenchwomen.
+The three female Presidents were Simone Veil MEP in 1979 (first President of the elected Parliament), Nicole Fontaine MEP in 1999, both Frenchwomen, and Roberta Metsola from Malta in 2022.
 The previous president, Jerzy Buzek was the first East-Central European to lead an EU institution, a former Prime Minister of Poland who rose out of the Solidarity movement in Poland that helped overthrow communism in the Eastern Bloc.

-During the election of a President, the previous President (or, if unable to, one of the previous Vice-Presidents) presides over the chamber.
+During the election of a President, the previous President (or, if unable to, one of the previous vice-presidents) presides over the chamber.
 Prior to 2009, the oldest member fulfilled this role but the rule was changed to prevent far-right French MEP Jean-Marie Le Pen taking the chair.

-Below the President, there are 14 Vice-Presidents who chair debates when the President is not in the chamber.
-There are a number of other bodies and posts responsible for the running of parliament besides these speakers.
-The two main bodies are the Bureau, which is responsible for budgetary and administration issues, and the Conference of Presidents which is a governing body composed of the presidents of each of the parliament's political groups.
+The Parliament also elects 14 Vice-Presidents who chair debates when the President is not in the chamber.
+There are a number of bodies responsible for the running of Parliament.
+The two main ones are the Bureau, which is responsible for budgetary and administration issues and is composed of the President and the Vice-Presidents, and the Conference of Presidents which is the political governing body and is composed of the President of the Parliament and the leaders of each of the Parliament's political groups.
 Looking after the financial and administrative interests of members are five Quaestors.

 As of 2014, the European Parliament budget was EUR 1.756 billion.
 A 2008 report on the Parliament's finances highlighted certain overspending and miss-payments.
 Despite some MEPs calling for the report to be published, Parliamentary authorities had refused until an MEP broke confidentiality and leaked it.